"Over sterilisation" or just good hygiene?

 There is a big difference between good hygiene and being “obsessively clean”.
 Here at Little Knights, we are incredibly proud of the paint range we have worked hard to develop.
-Not only do we think our colours look great, we believe the properties of our paint – antibacterial and zero emission – are incredibly important in improving the health of young children, now and into the future.
+Not only do we think our colours look great, we believe the properties of our paint – antibacterial and 100% VOC-free – are incredibly important in improving the health of young children, now and into the future.

 Recently, however, we were contacted on Facebook by a person who questioned whether our antibacterial paints are good for young children.
 She suggested they might be part of a growing trend towards “over sterilisation” which she said is “unhealthy”.
 While this view is totally inaccurate, we understand where confusion in this area might have come from.
 Let us explain:

 There is a growing body of evidence that shows exposure to germs and bacteria at a young age helps to strengthen the immune system and protects children from developing problems like allergies, asthma and bowel problems.
 This school of thought has been coined ‘the hygiene hypothesis’ after ground-breaking research in 1989 by Professor David Strachan at the University of London found that children with fewer siblings (and subsequently less germs in the home) were more likely to develop hay fever.